 Paul, meanwhile, laughs, scats the lyrics, has an extremely relaxed demeanor, especially impressive given the long day that’s near to ending.

-This clip, from the film, captures the some of this pretty well, with Paul barking out chords.
-The first 45 seconds or so are indeed from these Jan.
+The Let it Be film captures some of this pretty well, with Paul barking out chords.
+If you’re able to follow along at home, the first 45 seconds or so are indeed from these Jan.
 3 sessions, with the edit coming right as the anvil hits.

 With Paul in instructional mode, George is proactive in offering suggestions to the harmonies as well as guitar licks.
 Again, quite the opposite experience from “All Things Must Pass,” where the other members of the band did little to add to the song George brought to them.

 The origin of the song’s most notable feature — the anvil — is discussed by Paul during one of the takes.

 “Originally, I was trying to get a hammer, which we might get Mal [Evans] to do.
 A hammer, like on an anvil.
 A big hammer on an anvil.

 You can’t make it with anything else.
 Bang, bang!”

 As they had done earlier in the sessions on “Don’t Let Me Down” and “All Things Must Pass,” the band shakes up the lineup as the “Maxwell’s” rehearsals progress, with Paul shifting to piano and George taking over on bass, preferring the six-string.
 At one point, Paul asks George for his bass to sound like it was “from those movies” — a shivering sound during the “Joan was dead” bit.